minhjih/mergingNerf/README.md

  <img src = "./image/merge_1.gif" height = 200 width = 200>
  <img src = "./image/merge_3.gif" height = 200 width = 200>
 </p>

+## Results
+Following to the above experimental results, we can know several things.

+1. Activation matching considering Permuytation Symmetry makes best results.
+2. REPAIR have the most clear color of the results.

+So, we can make a results as model merging methods interference the color informations while matching parameters.
+But, batch normalization is not suitable for Neural Field models.